Vector Space

 But notice each of the norms above have a very distinctive "shape" to them - there's a pattern here.
 That's because they're all instances of the L-p norm, which can be written

-The boundaries for the integral are important here as they indicate the norm is defined for continuous, real valued functions on an interval, written .
+The boundaries for the integral are important here as they indicate the norm is defined for continuous, real valued functions on an interval, written C[a,b].

 Important Properties